USPS/api-examples/README.md

 ## Domestic Prices
 The Prices API can be used to look-up postage rates for domestic packages:
-- Lookup Base Postage based on a set of given pacakge characteristics
+- Lookup Base Postage based on a set of given package characteristics
 - Lookup Base Postage based on a given SKU
 - Lookup Extra Service Postage based on a given Extra Service Code and Mail Class
 - The USPS has introduced Stock Keeping Units (SKUs), creating unique identifiers for USPS products, and making them available online for mailer download.

 For specifications such as package dimensions, delivery information, etc., please refer to the Domestic Mail Manual (DMM).
-For a list of published rates please refer to the USPS Price List To discover the rate ingredients for this API, take a look at Publication 205.
+For a list of published rates please refer to the USPS Price List.
+To discover the rate ingredients for this API, look at Publication 205.

 ### Domestic Prices - Base Rates Request (V1)
 ```sh